dewaka/dewaka.github.io/_posts/2020-01-09-new-year-resolutions-2020.md

 I thought of putting a bit of pressure on myself by making a list of goals public.
-Some of goals, such as the reading target, I've already managed to reach last year, but some, like writing, I've found quite difficult to stick with in the past.
+Some of the goals, such as the reading target, I've already managed to reach last year, but some, like writing, I've found quite difficult to stick with in the past.
 Those are the kind of goals which I want to do better this year!

 ## Reading